eProsima/fastdds-visualizer-plugin/.dev/wip.md

 - [-] when taken `flags()` from a topic in DialogTopics, sometimes it crashes because it does not found flags element
 - [-] allow complex (array of structs) Data Types
   - This is a Fast DDS bug
+- [-] discovering topic types does not work properly
+  - when a type belongs to two different topics, it does not work properly
+  - when publisher is already running, there are some times it does not work